 25. Best use of Photography

 Great images can make or break a piece of content, and this category recognises the vital part photography plays in adding creative value and fascination to a brand.
 Judges will look at how the imagery fits with the editorial and the brand as a whole, as well as the planning, skill and vision that went into the photo-shoot.
-You may submit any one commission in a single piece of content for entry.
+You may submit any commission that is the the same client and title within the time frame.

 26. Editor of the year